Your bones are, and they're paying the price.

 Vitamin D: 100 mcg (4000 IU)

-Fluoride: It is not necessary to take supplements, since the food I mentioned in the section is sufficient.
+Fluoride: Supplementation is not necessary, as the intake from the foods I mentioned in its section is sufficient.

 Silicon: in the form of organic silicon 25mg/day

-Through all these recommendations I've shown you, I've been able to see how people with bone and joint health problems have improved dramatically, determining this not only at the symptom level, but also at the analytical quantification level (with bone densitometry).
+Through all these recommendations that I have shown you, I have been able to verify how people with bone and joint health problems improved spectacularly, determining it not only at the level of symptoms, but also at the level of analytical quantification (with bone densitometry).

 I have been able to verify the following:

-- How people with osteoporosis returned to normal bone function.
+- How people with osteoporosis returned to their normal functional bone health.

-- How people with osteopenia did not develop osteoporosis and regained their functional normality.
+- People with osteopenia did not develop osteoporosis and regained their normal functional status.

-- As people with different degrees of osteoarthritis (grade 1 to 5), they regained their joint normality.
+- As people with different degrees of osteoarthritis (from grade 1 to 5), they regained their normal joint function.

-So we must discard the idea or thought that something is chronic or degenerative because conventional medicine has determined it and has constantly told us so.
+Therefore, we must discard the idea or thought that something is chronic or degenerative because conventional medicine has determined it and has constantly repeated it to us.

-The only thing that is defined as chronic or degenerative is that for which no explanation has been found, it has not been understood what or where the cause of said alteration/condition was, and reductionist, simplistic treatments or therapies directed at the symptom or sign (not the cause) have been proposed.
+The only thing that is established as chronic or degenerative is that for which no explanation has been found, the cause of said alteration/affect has not been understood, and reductionist, simplistic treatments or therapies have been proposed that are directed at the symptom or sign (not at the cause).

-Scientific (orthomolecular) nutrition exhaustively investigates all aspects of the human body (physiological, pathophysiological, and biochemical) to understand what is happening inside the person.
+Scientific (orthomolecular) nutrition thoroughly investigates all aspects of the human body (physiological, pathophysiological and biochemical), and in this way be able to understand what is happening inside the person.

-In this way, a therapeutic approach can be planned judiciously and effectively, and the person can recover their health as quickly as possible without having to remain a chronic and eternal patient.
+In this way, a therapeutic approach can be planned with sound judgment and effectiveness, and the person can recover their health as soon as possible without having to remain a chronic and perpetual patient.

-No matter what type of bone/joint/tendon disorder or pathology you have, if you can understand what led you there and address it intelligently through proper nutrition, supplementation, and hydration, everything will return to normal.
+No matter what type of bone/joint/tendon disorder or pathology you have, if you can understand what led you there, and work on it intelligently through proper nutrition, supplementation, and hydration, everything will return to normal.

-I assure you that this will be the case.
-I have been able to verify this in hundreds of people with countless problems and disorders (the so-called chronic/degenerative ones) who have managed to recover their health and quality of life.
+I assure you that it will be so; I have been able to verify it in hundreds of people with countless problems and disorders (of the so-called chronic/degenerative kind), who have managed to recover their health and quality of life.

-Of course, to reach new places you have to choose different paths, since doing the same thing repeatedly (same therapies and treatments) will only keep you stuck in the same place.
+However, to reach new places we must choose different paths, since by doing the same thing repeatedly (same therapies and treatments), we will only manage to stay in the same place, stagnant.